-shashi@synergysansthan.com
+shrawan@timesofindia.com

-EDHOPA: Even as the state labour department has claimed in a right to information (RTI) reply that there is not even a single case of bonded labour anywhere in the state, a Harsoda-based NGO has reported 48 bonded child labourers in merely eight villages of the district.
+BUKHAR: Even as the state labour department has claimed by a right to information (RTI) reply that there is not even a single case of bonded labour anywhere in the state, a Haryana-based NGO has reported 48 bonded child labourers in merely eight villages of the district.

-The NGO has shared its findings with the Harsoda administration, but it has been left ers rise, bring c... ers rise, bring c...
+The NGO has shared its findings with the Haryana administration, but the state has not yet responded.